 "Staff have the affirmative duty to aid an injured student and act in a reasonable and prudent manner in obtaining immediate care."
 [3431P] Send the injured student to the office immediately with an escort, if the injured student is able to go safely and comfortably.
 Otherwise, notify the office and request help while making the injured student as comfortable and as safe as possible.

-Complete and submit an accident report to the office promptly.
+Complete and submit an accident report through the online system promptly.
 If you yourself are hurt while at work, call the office immediately to ensure proper care.
-As soon as possible, obtain and complete an accident report form, available from the Office Manager.
-There is a short form for emergency accidents and a different form for non-emergency accidents.
+As soon as possible, complete an accident report form.
+If you need help accessing the online form, contact the office manager.